 Until 2015, my work was in community mental health, with a specialty in substance use disorders.
 As a licensed clinical social worker and certified alcohol and drug counselor, I witnessed many clients suffering from behavioral health concerns and addiction issues cycle through the "system" from one clinician to the next, year after year.
-Some clients sought or were prescribed medication to quell their anxiety, depression and/or to regulate their mood.
+Some clients sought out or were prescribed medication to quell their anxiety, depression and/or to regulate their mood.
 Still, many experienced unhappiness and at times despair as they tried to navigate their lives.
-These clients desperately hoped their life would change through an external source, if only they could find it somewhere, out there.
+These clients desperately hoped their life would change, that somehow through an external source, a clinician, medication, inpatient treatment they could find relief somewhere, out there.
 Of course, all the treatment options mentioned are helpful however it seemed something deeper needed to be engaged for any treatment to be effective.

-In civic, private, and non-profit settings, I've observed untreated substance use disorders as a leading cause in seeking mental health assistance.
-Many sufferers struggled in the belief that their problem was external.
-Often those affected by addiction are unable to admit their inner turmoil, the daily sadness they feel with their family, society and or themselves.
-This emotional state holds them captive.
+In private and non-profit settings, I've observed untreated substance use disorders as a common cause in those seeking mental health assistance.
+Often those affected by addiction are unable to admit their inner turmoil, the daily sadness they feel with their family, friends, or themselves.
+This emotional state holds them captive until something changes…

-Mysteriously, however, in the midst of addiction or alcoholism, a client will "surrender".
-Somehow they find a willingness to listen and take direction, usually from someone who has overcome addiction.
-This unexpected readiness often occurs during a major life challenge, such as the loss of an important relationship or employment, a serious illness, a criminal arrest.
+Mysteriously, in the midst of addiction or alcoholism, a person with addiction will somehow "surrender", and a willingness appears, on openness to try something different.
+This unexpected readiness most often occurs during a major crisis, such as the loss of an important relationship or employment, a serious illness, a criminal arrest.
 In the midst of this upheaval, a portal opens, and a willingness previously unknown appears.

 As a recovered alcoholic, I recognize alcoholism as a spiritual malady.
 My untreated alcoholism created a deep selfishness, a self-centeredness, a dishonesty that filled me with fear.
 I was blocked.
-My desire to help others, including myself.
-Before recovery, I moved through my days, full of resentment, and deep sadness, I was, as stated in the Big Book of AA, “restless, irritable and discontent.”
+My desire to help others, including myself was non-existent.
+Before recovery, I moved through my days, full of resentment and deep sadness, I was, as stated in the Big Book of AA, “restless, irritable and discontent.”
 I was fueled by my own angry willfulness.
-Like many before me, I turned to therapy for depression.
-This was a starting point and thankfully, my intuitive therapist pointed me toward Alcoholics Anonymous.
-Gratefully, when this small amount of willingness appeared, I accepted the Twelve Steps of Recovery as a way out of my misery.
-I learned within the twelve codified proposals, that a personal self-appraisal to find the root of the problem.
+My depression so great finally I turned to behavioral health therapy for depression and thankfully, my intuitive therapist pointed me toward Alcoholics Anonymous.
+Slowly, when a small amount of willingness (grace?) appeared, I accepted the Twelve Steps of Recovery.
+I learned within the twelve codified proposals, that a personal self-appraisal was needed to find the root cause of the problem.
 Little by little, I accepted my troubles as spiritual in nature and my alcoholism as symptomatic of a deeper spiritual malady.
 With the support and guidance of a recovered alcoholic, who had worked the Twelve Steps, as presented in the Big Book of Alcoholics Anonymous, I invited a Divine Presence into my life and together, we addressed the years of deep resentment and fear.
-With a fervent longing, the fear and anger faded away and was replaced by understanding and forgiveness for myself and others.
+With a fervent longing, the fear and anger faded away and was replaced by acceptance, understanding, and forgiveness for myself and others.
 A true miracle of healing.

 *The word 'spiritual' does not refer to religious matters.
 All activity which drives the human being forward towards some form of development-physical, emotional, mental, intuitional, social-if it is in advance of her/his present state, is essentially spiritual in nature and is indicative of the livingness of an inner divine entity.